 Why I Replaced All of My Amalgam Fillings, Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

-“Over the last few years, many patients have asked me about removal of mercury fillings in Lincoln, NE due to aesthetic and health concerns.
+“Over the last few years, many patients have asked me about the removal of mercury fillings in Lincoln, NE due to aesthetic and health concerns.
 With so much conflicting information present on the internet, many patients are confused and want answers from their dentist.
-I would like to share some information that influenced me to replace my amalgam fillings with metal-free dental materials.” -Kathryn Alderman, DDS
+I want to share some information that influenced me to replace my amalgam fillings with metal-free dental materials.” -Kathryn Alderman, DDS

 Amalgam Fillings Weaken Teeth

-- The manner in which a tooth is prepared for an amalgam filling requires that the dentist removes tooth structure beyond just the decayed part of the tooth.
-This is because amalgam fillings do not bond to the teeth.
+- Preparing a tooth for an amalgam filling requires that the dentist removes tooth structure beyond just the decayed part of the tooth because amalgam fillings do not bond to the teeth.
 They are held into place by the undercut shape of the preparation.
 Your dentist’s goal is to preserve as much of your natural tooth structure as possible when restoring your teeth.
 Ultimately, improving the longevity of your teeth.
 Every time dental work is replaced, more and more of your tooth structure is removed in the process.
 White fillings allow your dentist to remove only the compromised or decayed part of the tooth.
-Dentists are able to place white fillings in a variety of ways on the tooth due to the chemical bond of the filling material to the tooth structure.
+Dentists can place white fillings in a variety of ways on the tooth due to the chemical bond of the filling material to the tooth structure.
 Be sure to visit with your “dentist near me” to outline all of the pros and cons in their entirety if you are considering the removal of mercury fillings in Lincoln, NE.

 Health and Environmental Hazards of Mercury Vapor

-- Amalgam fillings certainly do emit mercury vapor at times, but the most exposure to mercury happens when these fillings are removed.
-The dust from the filling becomes airborne, and can be ingested by the patient, the dentist, or the other staff.
-This is why we do not recommend removing any previously placed amalgam fillings unless a problem arises.
-If an amalgam filling does need to be replaced, the tooth is isolated and proper suction is used to limit exposure to the dust.
+- Amalgam fillings indeed do emit mercury vapor at times, but the most exposure to mercury happens when these fillings are removed.
+The dust from the filling becomes airborne, and can be ingested by the patient, the dentist, or other team members.
+It is for this reason that we do not recommend removing any previously placed amalgam fillings unless a problem arises.
+If an amalgam filling needs replaced, the tooth is isolated, and proper suction is used to limit exposure to the dust.
 Ultimately, resulting in the safe removal of mercury fillings in Lincoln, NE.

 Can mercury leak from amalgam fillings?

 Silver fillings do release mercury vapor that can be inhaled and absorbed into the lungs.
 High levels of mercury vapor are associated with many health concerns.
-The level of mercury vapor that is released from dental amalgams varies based on the individual.
-Factors that can influence the amount of mercury vapor released are the number of amalgam fillings present and the condition of the fillings as well as habits like grinding or clenching of the teeth can accelerate the breakdown of metal fillings and lead to the necessity of removal of mercury fillings in Lincoln, NE.
+The level of mercury vapor released from dental amalgams varies based on the individual.
+Factors that can influence the amount of mercury vapor released are the number of amalgam fillings present and the condition of the fillings.
+Habits like grinding or clenching of the teeth can also accelerate the breakdown of metal fillings and lead to the necessity of removal of mercury fillings in Lincoln, NE.

-At least half of the dentists in the USA have discontinued using amalgam as a restorative material.
-This is simply due the the fact that there are superior dental materials available today that require less invasive treatment methods.
+At least half of the dentists in the USA have discontinued using amalgam as a restorative material because there are superior dental materials available today.
+These new materials require less invasive treatment methods.
 Several European countries have recently adopted restrictions on the use and disposal of amalgam filling material due to potential health risks as well as environmental concerns.
-It is expected that at some point in the future, amalgam filling material will be phased out completely.
+We can expect amalgam filling material will be phased out completely in the future.

 Can mercury dental fillings cause health problems?

-This has been a topic of debate in recent decades has been whether or not mercury fillings can cause health problems.
-The FDA and ADA recommend avoiding placing amalgam fillings on pregnant or nursing mothers as well as children under 5 years of age.
-The British Dental Association recommends avoiding placing amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with poor kidney function or metal allergies.
+A topic of debate in recent decades has been whether or not mercury fillings can cause health problems.
+The FDA and ADA recommend avoiding placing amalgam fillings on pregnant or nursing mothers as well as children under five years of age.
+Also, the British Dental Association recommends avoiding putting amalgam fillings in children 15 years and younger as well as pregnant women, nursing mothers or patients with reduced kidney function or metal allergies.
 At Nebraska Family Dentistry, we use only metal-free dental materials on patients of all ages.
 By using metal-free materials, we avoid introducing any elemental mercury that could contribute to existing health problems or metal sensitivities.
 There are vastly superior dental materials that pose no risk to the patient, and our goal is to improve the health of our patients.
 If you are looking for a dentist who truly understands the science behind biological dentistry, try Dr. Kathryn Alderman who can offer the unique approach of biological dentistry.

-Generally, the removal of mercury fillings in Lincoln, NE is not advised for teeth that do not exhibit any signs of recurrent decay or fracture unless the patient has metal allergies or some other health concern that is related to metal sensitivity, removal of mercury fillings may be necessary.
-A careful examination by your dentist and hygienist carefully examine all of your existing dental work as well as the gums and soft tissues to determine if any of your teeth require treatment.
-A conservative approach is recommended when considering replacing old metal fillings because the removal of amalgam fillings releases mercury vapors.
-If your dentist recommends replacing your silver fillings, it is because of recurrent decay, tooth fractures or signs of gum disease or metal sensitivity in your mouth.
+Generally, the removal of mercury fillings in Lincoln, NE is not advised for teeth that are intact and do not exhibit any signs of recurrent decay or fracture.
+However, if a patient has metal allergies or some other health concern that is related to metal sensitivity, removal of mercury fillings may be necessary.
+A careful examination by your dentist and hygienist at your dental exam will check all existing dental work as well as the gums and soft tissues.
+This exam is done to determine if any teeth require treatment.
+A conservative approach is recommended when considering replacement of old metal fillings because the removal of amalgam fillings releases mercury vapors.
+If your dentist recommends replacing your silver fillings, it is because of recurrent decay, tooth fractures, signs of gum disease, or metal sensitivity within your mouth.
 At your appointment, your dentist will minimize your mercury vapor exposure as much as possible by utilizing the most advanced removal techniques.

 Is a white filling better than silver?

 Amalgam fillings were once the most durable dental material available.
 Often the patients we see who still have metal fillings have had them for decades.
-When the time comes for the removal of mercury fillings in Lincoln, NE and replacement of old metal fillings, many patients ask which material is better for the tooth.
-We have found it helpful to explain the difference in the the techniques used to place fillings with either material.
+When the time comes for the removal of mercury fillings in Lincoln, NE, and replacement of old metal fillings, many patients ask which material is better for the tooth.
+We have found it helpful to explain the difference in the techniques used to place fillings with either material.
 By explaining the techniques in detail, we can help patients understand the pros and cons of metal versus white fillings.
-In order to place a metal filling, removal of additional tooth structure beyond the part of the tooth that is decayed is required for retention purposes.
-When the tooth is prepared for the filling, the dentist must drill out the tooth so that the base of the filling is wider than the top, making an undercut so the filling will stay in place.
-White fillings only require that the decayed tooth structure is removed, because white fillings are bonded to a tooth, only the portion of the tooth with decay is removed.
+For retention purposes when placing a metal filling, it is necessary to remove additional tooth structure beyond the part of the tooth that is decayed.
+The dentist must drill out the tooth so that the base of the filling is wider than the top, making an undercut so the filling will stay in place.
+Because white fillings are bonded to a tooth, only the portion of the tooth with decay is removed.
 Questions about the release of elemental mercury vapor into the body as well as metal allergies and other sensitivities make white fillings a better choice for patients with autoimmune conditions or chronic inflammatory diseases.

 Do Amalgam Fillings Cause Fractures?